Updated: Dec 29, 2020

 Today, we will talk about the subject of how to urge someone to do his/her job during a project, which is a basic skill for a productive project manager.

-As a project manager, after you receive customer’s requirements, develop specific objectives and detailed project plans, determine the project’s executors and delivery time, and define every emergency response plans, then what should you do next?
+As a project manager, after you receive customer’s requirements, develop specific objectives and detailed project plans, determine the project’s executors and delivery time, and define every emergency response plan, then what should you do next?

 How about drinking coffee or tea and sitting there reading newspapers every day, while waiting for the team members to deliver the project’s deliverables?